 - PROFIsafe is a subsystem for the reliability of PROFIsafe connection.
 This subsystem is used in case the PROFIsafe connection is in use in the application through FENA-21 or FPNO-21 module.
 FSO module takes care of the reliability and safety of this connection. - Logic subsystem is included in each safety function implemented with the FSO. - STO output from the FSO to the Drive STO.
-STO is a critical subsystem for all safety functions.
+STO is a critical subsystem for all safety functions other than SSM.
 Therefore it shall be included in safety calculations of those functions. - Drive STO is the actuator for the STO of the drive.
 For the safety data, see the drive hardware manual.

-Note: All safety functions have the capability to activate STO.
+Note: All safety functions (except SSM) have the capability to activate STO.
 This means that STO subsystems (STO output and Drive STO) are always part of the safety function's calculations even though it might not be activated in normal use.

-- Sensors, input devices, encoders, PLCs, and possible additional actuators.
-Refer to section FSO safety calculations guide (without PROFIsafe) on page 414.
-For the safety data, refer to the documentation of the manufacturer. - SLS function uses the Speed measurement subsystem.
+- Speed measurement with FSE-31 is a subsystem for safety encoder interface, FSE-31.
+This subsystem can be used with following safety functions: STO (with or without SBC), SS1, SSE, SLS, varSLS, SMS, SSM, and SDI.
+SDI and STO with speed limit activated SBC always use speed measurement with encoder. - Sensors, input devices, encoders, PLCs, and possible additional actuators.
+Refer to section FSO safety calculations guide (without PROFIsafe) on page 522.
+For the safety data, refer to the documentation of the manufacturer.